tkdmatze/angularfireauth/README.md

 # Simple Template for Angular Firebase Auth

-clone and insert your config in auth.module.ts to play around
+clone and insert your config in enviroments/enviroments.ts to play around